 The key thing that differentiates Priceline from its competitors is its “opaque” travel booking products.
 If you’re willing to be flexible with your travel plans (to the point of not knowing which airline you’re flying or what hotel you’re staying at when you make a reservation), you might be able to snag a deep discount.

-Priceline’s best-known opaque booking service, the “Name Your Own Price” tool, lets you bid for flights and hotels rather than paying the advertised rate.
+Priceline’s best-known opaque booking service, the “Name Your Own Price” tool, lets you bid for hotels rather than paying the advertised rate.
+Name Your Own Price for flights ended in 2016 and for rental cards ended in 2018.

 In the past few years, though, this tool has been featured less and less.
 After Priceline acquired Booking.com, the OTA was able to use its combined resources to build its published-rate hotel offerings.